jnjahncke/o-index/README.md

    * full text availability :
        * is the text publically avaiable, or does it have pay barriers

 If a predefined phrase for each catagory (see keywords.csv) is seen in the manuscript text, the catagory is given a binary value.
 Values were weighted based on openness, with publically shared data/code recieving a value of 1, and requested data/code recieving a value of 0.5.
+If code is not relevant to a paper, the category will recieve a NaN scoring, and will not be counted toward the final O-score of that paper.

-If code is not relevant to the paper, the O-index calculation will detect this and add an NaN to the code column.
-This will allow it to not impact the final O-index score for a paper.
-ADD NAN STUFF HERE!!!!!
+Papers that are not open and papers that are open but do not have a PMCID, and are therefore unable to be scraped, will recieve NaNs for both code and data sharing sections.

 ## STEP 3: Calculate the O-index: